Burcham Clamp: Early life

 Clamp was born in 1869, the son of a hairdresser, John Clamp, and Sophia, née Hunt from Dublin.
 He was educated at the school of Christ Church St Laurence.
-In 1883 he became an articled clerk to the architect H. C. Kent.
+In 1883, he became an articled clerk to the architect Henry Kent.
 He attended evening classes at the University of Sydney and Sydney Technical College.
 In 1889, while still a student, he was admitted to membership of the Institute of Architects of New South Wales.